knrblj/knrblj/README.md

 - 👋 Hi, I’m Koneru Balaji
 - 👀 I’m interested in Cybersecurity, Software development
-- 🌱 I’m currently pursuing my BE
+- 🌱 Software developer and Product Security Engineer
 - 💞️ I’m looking to work in a challenging environment
 - 📫 Ping me at knrblj@gmail.com